nicktids/prefect-docker-compose-minimal/README.md

 ## Issues

-Currently required to add the full network to the flow.py file as I can not attach to the network without the full one

-Can add schedule parameters to the serve flow.py to allow config from code and not ui
+Can add schedule parameters to the serve flow.py to allow config from code and not ui need to test this before I oush code

 ## 1. To run this